Flooristics, LLC

 7. Calculate the moisture emission rate in terms of lbs/1000 sq. ft./24 hours.

-A variation in the ASTM E-1907-97 uses the same kits but they need to be placed every 500 sq. ft. and out-gas and acclimate for 48 hours.
-In this scenario, there is no specified floor area to be removed before that test.
+The ASTM E-1907-97 variation uses the same kits.
+Installers place them every 500 sq. ft.
+They also out-gas and acclimate for 48 hours.
+In this scenario, the standard does not require installers to remove a specified floor area before the test.

 When flooring installers and contractors learn what it takes to get the right readings on concrete floors by performing calcium chloride tests, they are well on their way to doing a fine job of installing floor coverings and pleasing the client.

-Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: ASTM 1869, ASTM moisture test, ASTM protocol, ASTM testing, calcium chloride test, concrete floor moisture test, concrete floor test
+Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: ASTM 1869, ASTM moisture test, ASTM protocol, ASTM testing, calcium chloride test, concrete floor, concrete floor moisture test, concrete floor test

 Leave a Reply Cancel reply